mimsiii/mimsiii/README.md

 - 👋 Hi, I’m @mimsiii
 - 👀 I’m interested in coding, nature, cats😸
-- 🌱 I’m currently learning PHP and algorithms and data structures with C++
+- 🌱 I’m currently learning PHP, algorithms and data structures with C++

 Problem-solver, analytical thinker, perfectionist, who desires to progress and to become an experienced Software Developer and a valuable Team Member.
 I'm currently on my journey of studying Software Development.